So I have a fight scene early-on which covers four pages, though the action itself is two sentences long. Thirty words.

 Also, it’s not a fencing match.
 It’s an ass-kicking.

 Combat isn’t blow by blow, even for the participants.
 Everything is reflexive.
 There’s bothersomely little planning, even.
-You go into a fight with a toolbox of moves that you know well enough that you’ll feel comfortable using them (Pro tip: if you DON’T have a toolbox of moves that you’re confident in, RUN), so you see what your opponent is doing, pull something out of the trick bag that looks like it might work, and from there you take what you can get.
+You go into a fight with a toolbox of moves that you know well enough that you’ll feel comfortable using them (Pro tip: if you don’t have a toolbox of moves that you’re confident in, run), so you see what your opponent is doing, pull something out of the trick bag that looks like it might work, and from there you take what you can get.
 There’s no give-and-take, no right-of-way, no exchanges, and sure as hell no thinking, “I’m going to attack down the four line, envelop, take a step to the right, disengage with a cutover, and then slash diagonally.”
 You don’t think it, and you don’t even experience it that way.
 You’re doing a Rubik’s Cube while pitbulls are tearing at your legs.
-And you DON’T NOTICE THINGS.
-And usually, the person who notices the least number of things, loses.
+You don’t notice things.
+This is key, because usually, the person who notices the least number of things, loses.

 Conversely, some moments from the ring are burned in my mind forever: lying on the canvas and hearing the crowd roaring in approval, and the time I shovelhooked my opponent in the liver and he puked all over my feet.
 Asshole.

-This is great news to most writers, because most writers haven’t been in a fight since grade school.
+This is great news to most writers, because most writers haven’t been in a fight since grade school, if ever.
 And the less you talk about something, the less you have to know about it.
-Way too many fantasy authors write long and hideously detailed fight scenes thinking that they’re waxing expert on the subject because they’ve researched the styles involved, and those of us who fight for fun (and/or for a living) usually call bullshit about four lines in.
+Way too many fantasy authors write long and hideously detailed fight scenes thinking that they’re waxing expert on the subject because they’ve watched swordfighting on YouTube, and those of us who fight for fun (and/or for a living) usually call bullshit about four lines in.
 Make it fast, make it blurry, show the aftermath.
 Keep your cards close to the chest.
 Everybody wins.

-I had a guy take a swing at me in a bar some years back — well, more to the point, he tried to.
+I had a guy take a swing at me in a bar some years back–well, more to the point, he tried to.
 He started reaching back over his shoulder, loading his punch, when I popped him with a quick jab, right on the chin; just a flick, no power behind it.
-He was on his back foot with his weight still going backwards and his flinch response did the rest: he took out a table and two chairs as he went over.
+I barely tapped him, just enough to make him flinch.
+He was on his back foot with his weight still going backwards and his reflexes did the rest: he took out a table and two chairs as he went over.
 It happened so quickly that people who were standing right next to me literally asked each other what just happened.
 They thought he was drunk and fell over on his own.

 That last paragraph, by the way, is terrible fight-writing.
 The whole thing took half a second, with another few seconds of falling down and knocking stuff over and people being alarmed.
 I’d never write a fight like that the way I did above.
 Sticking to my rule above, about description lengths being relative to action lengths, I’d do the fight itself in two lines, with two sentences for the aftermath.